 Two shortfin mako sharks.
 Mako sharks are fast-moving and streamlined.
 They propel themselves through the water with short strokes of their thick, powerful tails.
 Photo: Southwest Fisheries Science Center, NOAA Fisheries Service.LAUNCH GALLERY

 Sharks harvested off the U.S. West Coast are primarily harvested for their meat, rather than their fins.
 Also, a key federal law prohibits the practice of "shark finning," where valuable shark fins are removed and the remainder of the shark is discarded at sea.
+The United States is a leader in shark conservation, and NOAA Fisheries works to sustainably manage shark populations by conducting research, assessing stocks, working with U.S. fishermen, and implementing regulations.

 LOCATION & HABITAT

 Shortfin mako sharks live near the surface in tropical and temperate oceans around the world.
 In the eastern Pacific Ocean, they’re found from the Columbia River to Chile.
 Off the West Coast, they’re most common off California.
-In the Indo-Pacific, shortfin mako shark is found from East Africa and the Red Sea to Hawaii.
+In the Indo-Pacific, shortfin mako sharks are found from East Africa and the Red Sea to Hawaii.
 Juveniles are most common in coastal waters, and adults are primarily found offshore.
 Shortfin makos are a highly migratory species, capable of swimming long distances across entire oceans.

 Shortfin makos are aggressive predators.
 They feed near the top of the food chain, mainly on squid and pelagic fish including swordfish, tuna, and other sharks.
 They have few predators – larger sharks and killer whales sometimes prey on younger, smaller shortfin makos.
 Humans are one of the few species that eat sharks.

 Shortfin mako sharks have very pointed snouts and long gill slits.
 They have dark blue/gray backs, light metallic blue sides, and white undersides.
 Their teeth are conical and pointy and protrude forward from the jaw making them visible even when the mouth is closed.
-Shortfin mako is easily confused with the longfin mako (Isurus paucus).
+Shortfin mako sharks are easily confused with the longfin mako (Isurus paucus).
 As the name suggests, longfin makos have much longer pectoral fins.
 They also have larger eyes than shortfin makos, and the area on their snout is darker (dusky or bluish-black rather than white).

 Scientists have not assessed shortfin mako shark in the Pacific due to a lack of resources, data, and international coordination.